 Aquatic insects and larvae.

 Grows up to 4 inches.
 State Records are not documented for non-game species.

 Blacknose Dace are sometimes called the "riffle daces" because they prefer clear waters with swift currents over a rocky substrate, which explains their thriving in Iowa's trout streams.

-The Blacknose Dace is common throughout central and northeast Iowa, with scattered populations also being found in the Little Sioux River, Big Sioux River, Rock River and Floyd River drainages.
-However, it appears to be absent from southeast Iowa.
-The distribution of the Blacknose Dace in Iowa seems to be increasing, especially in the river networks in northeast Iowa (Eastern Broadleaf Forest Aquatic Subregion).
+The Blacknose Dace is common throughout central and northeast Iowa, with scattered populations also found in the Little Sioux River, Big Sioux River, Rock River and Floyd River drainages.
+It is absent from southeast Iowa.
+The distribution of the Blacknose Dace in Iowa is increasing, especially in the river networks in northeast Iowa (Eastern Broadleaf Forest Aquatic Subregion).

 Spawning takes place from May through July, when males build a nest of gravel and guard a well-defined territory.
 Eggs are 1/6 to 1/8 inch in diameter.
 Young Blacknose Dace range from 1 1/2 to 2 inches in length by the end of the first season.
 Adults reach up to 4 inches in length.
 Food consists largely of aquatic insects and larvae.

 The Blacknose Dace was first listed as the Western Blacknose Dace (Rhinichthys Atratulas Meleagris), which is probably the correct interpretation for this minnow in Iowa.

 The Blacknose Dace seems to prefer clear, cool headwater and medium-sized streams over gravel bottoms.
 It is common in moderate to fast flowing water and appear to reach its greatest abundance in trout streams such as in northeast Iowa.